IRIS service specifications

 button available near the feature title.
 A list with all single-band assets (CBNs) included within the Calibrated Dataset will appear under the feature title.

-The drag and drop of the geophysical asset provides the input dataset reference to the service in the format:
+The drag and drop of the single band asset provides to the service the reference to the input calibrated dataset in the format

 input_dataset_reference#single-band_asset